aiddata/SCI/README.md

 Please note this package is in an early alpha release, and as such has many instabilities, bugs and errors, and is limited in functionality.
+The examples included currently focus on cross-sectional analyses, but the package can support spatio-temporal panel modeling via a two-way clustering algorithm.
+See Stage2PSM() for details - examples of this modeling approach are forthcoming.
 If you encounter issues, do not hesitate to contact me (drunfola@aiddata.org).

 #Package and data loading